 In an extended star topology, additional Ethernet switches interconnect other star topologies.

 In the ring topology, end systems are connected to a single circle of cable.
-Unlike the bus topology, the ring does not need to be terminated.
+Unlike the bus topology, the ring does not need termination.
 The signals travel around the loop in one direction and pass through each computer, which acts as a repeater to boost the signal and send it to the next computer.
-Ring topologies were used in legacy Fiber Distributed Data Interface (FDDI) and Token Ring networks.
+Ring topologies use in legacy Fiber Distributed Data Interface (FDDI) and Token Ring networks.

 Figure 3.21 illustrate physical LAN topologies